jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 The answer is that under standard partitioning and partitions you don't.
 You simply backup and reinstall the Operating System on a bigger drive.
 This is very time consuming and a risky operation that is not taken lightly.
 What to do?
 A solution to this problem and the limitations of traditional disk partitions is called LVM, [Logical Volume Management](http://tldp.org/HOWTO/LVM-HOWTO/ "LVM"), created in 1998.
 LVM version 2 is the current full featured version baked in to the [Linux kernel since version 2.6](https://en.wikipedia.org/wiki/Logical_Volume_Manager_(Linux) "LVM 2").

 LVM is a different way to look at partitions and file-systems.
 Instead of the standard way of partitioning up disks, instead we are dealing with multiple large disks.
 As technology progressed, we took our single large disk that we had split into partitions with __fdisk__ and now we supplemented it with multiple disks in place of those partitions.
 The Linux kernel needed a new way to manage those multiple disks, especially in regards to a single file system.  *"Logical volume management provides a higher-level view of the disk storage on a computer system than the traditional view of disks and partitions.
-This gives the system administrator much more flexibility in allocating storage to applications and users[^130]."*  In order to install LVM2 on Fedora/CentOS and Ubuntu you can type:
+This gives the system administrator much more flexibility in allocating storage to applications and users[^130]."*

-* ```sudo apt-get install lvm2```
-* ```sudo dnf install lvm2```
-* ```sudo yum install lvm2```

 ![*LVM diagram*](images/Chapter-11/LVM/LVM.png "LVM")